kuty22/Kong-Flask_APIs-management/README.md

 or

-You can directly manage by the adress of the kong administration at: http://localhost:8001/
+You can directly manage your apis with the kong administration api at: http://localhost:8001/

 example:
-  This commande register an API:
+  This command registers an API:
   ```
   curl -i -X POST --url http://kong:8001/apis/ --data 'name=my_new_api' --data 'uris=/new_api' --data 'hosts=new-api.com' --data 'upstream_url= http://randomprofile.com/api/'
   ```
-  This api previously registred is a profile generator you just have to specify the counties.
+  This api previously registered is a profile generator.
+To use it, you just have to specify the countries.
   ```
   curl -L -i -X GET http://0.0.0.0:8000/new_api/api.php?countries=GBR --header 'Host: new-api.com'
   ```